Zaparoan languages: Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Omurano, Arawakan, Quechuan, and Peba-Yagua language families due to contact.

 Family features

 Pronouns

-Zaparoan languages distinguishes between inclusive and exclusive we and consider the first person singular as the default person.
+Zaparoan languages distinguish between inclusive and exclusive we and consider the first person singular as the default person.
 A rare feature is the existence of two sets of personal pronouns with different syntactic values according to the nature of the sentence.
 Active pronouns are subject in independent clauses and object in dependent ones, while passive pronouns are subject in independent clauses and passive in dependent ones :